-- 78. Ms. King admits that between approximately February 2009 and February 2013, client trust funds totalling \$25,575.93 were misappropriated on the 290 occasions identified in Schedule "A" of the Citation, by the reversing of stale-dated trust cheques and subsequent withdrawal of the funds in payment of purported fees and disbursements, when she knew or ought to have known that those fees or disbursements were not properly charged to the clients. - She admits that her conduct in doing so constitutes professional misconduct. - 79.
-Ms. King admits that between approximately March 2009 and February 2013, client trust funds totalling \$38,253.59 were misappropriated on the 125 occasions identified in Schedule "B" of the Citation, by the withdrawal of the funds in payment of purported fees and disbursements, when she knew or ought to have known that those fees or disbursements were not properly charged to the clients.
+78. Mr. Siebenga admits that between approximately February 2009 and February 2013, client trust funds totalling \$25,575.93 were misappropriated on the 290 occasions identified in Schedule "A" of the Citation, by the reversing of stale-dated trust cheques and subsequent withdrawal of the funds in payment of purported fees and disbursements, when he knew or ought to have known that those fees or disbursements were not properly charged to the clients.

+Mr. Siebenga admits that his conduct in doing so constitutes professional misconduct.

+79. Mr. Siebenga admits that between approximately March 2009 and February 2013, client trust funds totalling \$38,253.59 were misappropriated on the 125 occasions identified in Schedule "B" of the Citation, by the withdrawal of the funds in payment of purported fees and disbursements, when he knew or ought to have known that those fees or disbursements were not properly charged to the clients.